 - Monitor activity with both new and existing customers.

 - Examine each stage in the selling process to find out where you are losing sales.

-6.3 Identify problems, and find out what has caused them.
+Identify sales problems and find out what has caused them

-For example, you might have reductions in sales to key customers caused by an unreliable delivery service.
+- For example, reductions in sales to key customers might be the result of an unreliable delivery service.